wwrechard/pydlm/README.md

 simple_dlm.plot()
 ```

 The blue curve is the forward filtering result, the green curve is the one-day ahead prediction and the red curve is the backward smoothed result.
 The light-colored ribbon around the curve is the confidence interval (you might need to zoom-in to see it).
 The one-day ahead prediction shows this simple model captures the time series somewhat good but loses accuracy around the peak crisis at Week 280 (which is between year 2008 - 2009).
-The one-day-ahead mean prediction error is **0.173**
+The one-day-ahead mean squared prediction error is **0.173** which can be obtaied by calling

 ```python
 simple_dlm.getMSE()